ojsquire/multi-label-datasets/README.md

 ```

 # Extending the analysis
-If you want to extend this analysis and see the results at the same time, the easiest way is to pair the markdown file with the jupyter notebook you generated in the last step.
+If you want to extend this analysis and see the results at the same time, the easiest way is to pair the markdown file with the jupyter notebook you generated in the previous section.
 To do so, follow these steps:

 1. Since we need to use jupyter with some extensions that were installed into your virtual environment, set the Jupyter notebook kernel to use Python from your virtual environment ([more info](https://janakiev.com/blog/jupyter-virtual-envs/)), by running:
     ```